jay-chatpalliwar/BTech-Project-AvserAI/README.md

-# BTech-Project-AvserAI
-Final Year Project on Web Crawling and AI-ML
+Final Year BTech Project on Web Crawling and AI/ML.